scrtlabs/protocol/docs/source/TechnicalIntroduction.rst

 The Enigma Testnet - What's Inside?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This initial testnet release is a highly simplified containerized Docker release
+This `initial testnet release <https://github.com/enigmampc/enigma-docker-network>`__
+is a highly simplified containerized Docker release
-which includes every core component of a functional Enigma Network, including
+which includes every core component of a functional Enigma Network, down to the
 nodes and the blockchain itself.
+By using this release in combination with the examples
-Using this, dApp developers will be able to
+provided in this documentation, dApp developers will be able to have some hands-on
-get hands-on with the code and learn how to deploy secret contracts as well
+experience with the code, learn how to deploy secret contracts / dApps as well
 as gain a thorough understanding of how the various components of Enigmas
 functionality interconnect.